 Editorial, by Jon L. Jordan, MD, JD

-, media journalists have reported on the occurrence of medical events on board air carrier aircraft and the controversy over how these events should be managed and by whom.
+If you haven't noticed, media journalists have reported on the occurrence of medical events on board air carrier aircraft and the controversy over how these events should be managed and by whom.
 This is not a new issue.
 This is one that has been debated within the aviation medical community for years.

 For over a year, the Office of Aerospace Medicine has been gathering information on the occurrence of medical events on board aircraft1.
 The intent in gathering this information is to determine whether some adjustments need to be made in the required training of flight crewmembers or the types of medical equipment and medications that must be carried on board air carrier aircraft.